-In addition to CTC’s three-show season and summer camps, 2014-2015 programming will include a new program dedicated to the presentation of site-specific theatre in city spaces (to be announced this September), The 4th Wall Student Forum for older youth who wish to support the theatre arts, internships geared toward providing professional experience, a pilot program for inner-city high school students committed to developing workforce readiness skills through the creation of original multimedia work (Stage Write) and a series of engaging classes and workshops for adults.
+In addition to CTC’s three-show season and summer camps for children and youth, CTC has launched a new program dedicated to the presentation of site-specific theatre in city spaces called Sitelines, the 4th Wall Student Leadership Program, internships geared toward providing professional experience, a pilot program for inner-city high school students committed to developing workforce readiness skills through the creation of original multimedia work (Stage Write) and a series of engaging classes and workshops for adults.